erikng/blog.eriknicolasgomez.com/_posts/2018-01-25-Automated CloudFront invalidation rules.md

 ![CloudFront behaviors](/images/2018/01/cloudfront_behaviors.png)

 ## ...and you're done
-No more manual invalidations, aws cli invalidations and no potential for paying Amazon more money. :)
+No more manual/aws cli invalidations and no potential for paying Amazon more money. :)

 ## Table Of Contents
 * Do not remove this line (it will not be displayed)